 The legend of Saint George

-A wall projected animated film by Berlin-based film maker Agnieszka Kruczek tells the legend of Saint George, the patron saint of the ancient abbey, and the Dragon.
-The film starts and ends with the completion of an almost vanished wall painting, dating from the Middle Ages, of Saint Georg killing the dragon.
+A wall projected animated film by Berlin-based film maker Agnieszka Kruczek tells the legend of Saint George, the patron saint of the ancient abbey, and the dragon.
+The film starts and ends with the completion of an almost vanished wall painting, dating from the middle ages, of Saint Georg killing the dragon.

 Project development